Instruction for Authors

 - As per UGC Regulation 2018

-- The discussions and conclusions drawn by the authors must be reasonable
+- The discussions and conclusions drawn by the authors must be reasonable and supportable.

 - The information must be relevant and interesting to area of research.